Australian Permanent Residency

 Australia PR Requirements

 A minimum score of 65 points is required to qualify for an Australia PR visa.
 Achieving a higher score on the eligibility assessment increases your likelihood of receiving an invitation to apply for Australia PR.
 Candidates scoring between 80 and 85 points may become eligible for a faster invitation process.
-There are multiple visa categories available for applying for Australia PR, each with its own specific eligibility criteria.
+There are multiple visa categories available for applying for PR, each with its own specific eligibility criteria.
 However, the general eligibility factors include the following:

 • Have a valid skills assessment from a relevant assessing authority.